-3. Corporate Governance Committee.
-The Corporate Governance Committee is primarily tasked to assist the Board in formulating the policies and overseeing the implementation of the corporate governance practices of the Company as well as its subsidiaries and affiliates.
+- 3. Corporate Governance Committee.
+The Corporate Governance Committee is primarily tasked to assist the Board in formulating the policies and overseeing the implementation of the corporate governance practices of the Company as well as its subsidiary.
 Annually, it also conducts the performance self-evaluation of the Board of Directors, its committees, executive management and also peer evaluation of directors using the Revised Board of Directors and Peer Evaluation Survey forms.
-It also oversees the implementation of the Directors

-- Orientation and Continuing Education Policy.
-The Committee shall be composed of three (3) members of the Board of Directors, all are independent directors. - 4.
+It also oversees the implementation of the Directors Orientation and Continuing Education Policy.
+The Committee shall be composed of at least three (3) members of the Board of Directors, who are all independent directors. - 4.
 Nominations Committee.
-The Nomination Committee leads the process for identifying and makes recommendations to the Board on, candidates for appointment as Directors of the Company as well as those other positions requiring appointment by the Board of Directors, giving full consideration to succession planning and the leadership needs of the Company.
+The Nomination Committee leads the process for identifying and makes recommendations to the Board on, candidates for appointment as Directors of the company as well as those other positions requiring appointment by the Board of Directors, giving full consideration to succession planning and the leadership needs of the Company.
+In particular, this process includes the profiling of the skills and competencies of the currently serving directors, the gaps in skills and competencies identified and the search for candidates who are aligned with the Company's directions to fill the gaps.
 It also makes recommendations to the Board on the composition and chairmanship of the various committees.
 It keeps under review the structure, size and composition of the Board, including the balance of skills, knowledge and experience and the independence of the non-executive Directors, and makes recommendations to the Board with regard to any changes.
 The Committee shall be composed of three (3) members, with two (2) independent directors and a Chairperson who is an Independent Director. - 5.
 Risk Management Committee.
 The Risk Management Committee is responsible for the development of the Company's risk policies, sets the risk appetite and defines the appropriate strategies for identifying, quantifying, managing and controlling risk exposures including preventing and/or minimizing the impact of losses when they occur.
 It oversees the implementation and review of the risk management plan on an integrated enterprise-wide basis, system of limits of management's discretionary authority delegated by the Board and takes immediate corrective actions when breached.
 It is also responsible to reassess the continued relevance, comprehensiveness and effectiveness of the risk management plan and revise it when needed.
-The Committee shall be composed of at least three (3) members of the Board of Directors including at least one (1) independent director, and a chairperson who shall possess a range of expertise as well as adequate knowledge of the Company's risk exposure.
+The Committee shall be composed of at least three (3) members of the Board of Directors including at least one (1) independent director, and a chairperson who is a non-executive member who shall possess a range of expertise as well as adequate knowledge of the Company's risk exposure.